Hong Kong has been consistently ranked as one of the least corrupt places in the world.

 Over the years, Hong Kong has consistently remained in the band of the top 20 jurisdictions with very low level of corruption in the world in Corruption Perceptions Index, the Rule of Law Index, World Competitiveness Yearbook, Worldwide Governance Indicators, and Perceptions of Corruption in Asia, the US and Australia.

-Hong Kong is ranked the 13th out of 209 countries and territories, the second highest in Asia, under the dimension of 'Control of Corruption'.2022 Worldwide Governance Indicators, World Bank
+Hong Kong is ranked the 17th out of 213 countries and territories, the second highest in Asia, under the dimension of 'Control of Corruption'.

 To contribute to the global development of anti-corruption strategies, the ICAC